• Skip to main content

 Helpful tools.

 Here are some helpful tools you can use to help you build high-quality online courses.
-The College of Engineering provides free access to some of these tools, such as the Self-Service Portal and Camtasia.
-Others may require an additional fee, like Examity.
+The College of Engineering provides free access to some of these tools, such as the Self-Service Portal, YuJa, and Camtasia.
+Others may require an additional fee.

 Page Contents